benjaminoakes/utilities/README.md

 Utilities
 =========

 Small command line programs I like to have at my fingertips.
+Many are useful as filters in vim, for example.

 Platform specific files are located in directories (such as "osx").